 Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.
-It will not be revised again unless someone finds an error that needs to be corrected.
+After the note above in red is deleted, it will not be revised again unless someone finds an error that needs to be corrected.

 NOTES: You may bring one page of notes to the test, handwritten or typed by you.
 They must be notes that you wrote yourself and not be identical to notes by other students or summaries or notes available in other sources.
 You must attach this page to your test when you finish and leave it with the professor.